emacs-mirror/emacs/mps/manual/source/topic/location.rst

     references have been changed because a block has been :term:`moved
     <moving garbage collector>`.

-    A typical use is in the implementation of a hash table whiches hashes blocks by hashing their addresses.
-After a block has moved, the hash table needs to be rehashed, otherwise it will not be found in the table.
+    A typical use is in the implementation of a hash table which hashes blocks by hashing their addresses.
+After a block has moved, the table needs to be rehashed, otherwise it will not be found in the table.